- Terence Anton, Talent Acquisition Manager

 Guided Implementation #4 - Develop key sourcing competencies

 Call #1 - Review competencies on which the talent acquisition team requires further development and create relevant development plans.

 Call #2 - Identify other departments that would enhance the team and determine how to optimize those relationships.

 You must be enrolled in this course to play this video

 - Estimated Completion Time: 1.5 hours

-Upon completion of this course, learners will be able to create an effective sourcing approach by: determining how to optimize the sourcing process, identifying and leveraging sourcing programs, and establishing talent acquisition specialist competencies.
+Create an effective sourcing approach by determining how to optimize the sourcing process, identifying and leveraging sourcing programs, and establishing talent acquisition specialist competencies.

 By the end of this course, learners will be able to: